JakeMilne/MobileAppDevCoursework/README.md

 <h2>App design</h2>
 <h3>Main page </h3>
-<p>The main page is where you can see upcoming games for your selected league, and gives you the option to view each game in more detail </p>
+<p>The main page shows upcoming games for your selected league in a recyclerView, and gives you the option to view each game in more detail, by clicking on the respective button </p>

 ![image](https://github.com/RobertGordonUniversity/cm3110-coursework-JakeMilne/assets/91962700/6e585a1f-d106-46d2-9ac8-55ddbbf26541)
 <h3>Upcoming game details </h3>
-<p>The game details page shows you more specific information about the game you selected in the main page</p>
+<p>The game details page shows you more specific information about the game you selected in the main page using textViews.
+You can also add the game to your calender via the button</p>

 ![image](https://github.com/RobertGordonUniversity/cm3110-coursework-JakeMilne/assets/91962700/9be0bb25-e36b-4dc9-a9cc-4b7b7c2b9c32)

 <h3>Live games </h3>
-<p>The live games page is where you can see all live games for your selected league, and gives you the option to view each game in more detail, as well as the option to add the game to your calender </p>
+<p>The live games page shows all live games for your selected league, and gives you the option to view each game in more detail  </p>

 ![image](https://github.com/RobertGordonUniversity/cm3110-coursework-JakeMilne/assets/91962700/0f853680-b1f3-4775-97d0-b795aa9bdd0f)

 <h3>Live game details </h3>
-<p>The live details page is accessable from either the live games page, or by clicking on a notification, and is where you can see the live score, as well as other events for your selected game.
-You can also enable notifications by following the game. </p>
+<p>The live details page is accessable from either the live games page, or by clicking on a notification, and is where you can see the live score, as well as other events for your selected game via textViews and a scrollView.
+You can also enable notifications by following the game using the button. </p>

 ![image](https://github.com/RobertGordonUniversity/cm3110-coursework-JakeMilne/assets/91962700/ebd1203a-06c5-463e-bb60-7b9968f6433d)

 <h3>User Profile </h3>
-<p>The user profile page allows you to choose your display name and which league you are interested in</p>
+<p>The user profile page takes user input for the user table using an EditText and a Spinner</p>

 ![image](https://github.com/RobertGordonUniversity/cm3110-coursework-JakeMilne/assets/91962700/2a1f920c-6795-4104-806b-dcbfc1d23f65)

 <h3>Notifications </h3>
 <p>here is an example of a notification, clicking on it will open the relevant live details page</p>

 ![image](https://github.com/RobertGordonUniversity/cm3110-coursework-JakeMilne/assets/91962700/513d1629-4cb3-4cb5-a246-1368e5d3585a)

-• A wireframe or screenshot of each page, describing the widgets used to display and receive information to/from the user and why, and the layout managers used to arrange them. <br>
-• Details of how the functionalities are implemented in each page, for example: <br>
-o How users navigate through the app.
-This can be a screenshot of the navigation graph visualisation, with appropriate description. <br>
+<h2>Navigation graph</h2>

+<p>Below is a screenshot of the navigation graph.
+When a user opens the app they are sent to the homepage fragment, and from there they can navigate using either buttons or the navigation bar</p>

 ![image](https://github.com/RobertGordonUniversity/cm3110-coursework-JakeMilne/assets/91962700/7fe18649-0633-4ace-ab7a-7ece318c2b7a)